 - obesity, especially if you carry weight around your waist, stomach, or hip area

 Your risk also increases if you’ve previously had an abdominal wall hernia.

 In many cases, parastomal hernias are treatable with lifestyle changes, such as losing weight or quitting smoking.
 Wearing an abdominal support belt, like this one, can also help ease symptoms.

-However, about 20 percent of parastomal hernias are severe enough to need surgical repair.
+However, about of parastomal hernias are severe enough to need surgical repair.